 The most important characteristic that determines the value of turquoise is density.
 Lower grades of turquoise are too soft to be worked and too porous to be worn, but they can be stabilized with plastic to provide strength and deeper color.
 Most of the turquoise for sale across the country is stabilized.
 Higher grades, more dense and harder, don't have to be stabilized and are sold as natural turquoise.
 Finally, turquoise chips too small to be worked are reconstituted into a hardened block that is cut into "stones."
 Turquoise can also be dyed, oiled, or waxed to deepen its color.

 All of it is, in a sense, real turquoise.
 And it can be quite lovely.
 You just shouldn't pay premium prices for stabilized stones, or reconstituted turquoise.
 Joe Dan's point is clear: buy what you love, but know what you're buying.
 The key is to ask the right question.
 "Sellers are required by law to accurately and truthfully represent the stones they sell," explained Lowry.
 If they misrepresent, they can face serious fines and penalties.

-The large store is crammed with pottery, art, rugs, jewelry, Hopi dolls, things with feathers, things without feathers.
+The Skip Maisel's is crammed with pottery, art, rugs, jewelry, Hopi dolls, things with feathers, things without feathers.
 I looked around momentarily overwhelmed, then headed straight for the jewelry.
 Judy, who had by that time become my partner in stimulating the local economy, headed for the woven baskets.